MJLMills/mtmws_od/README.md

 will differ.
 This procedure is only necessary if customizing the program.*

-The source code can be frozen into the micropython code within a .uf2 file, allowing for flashing of Computer modules with both micropython and the extensions in the package.
+The source code can be frozen into the micropython code within a .uf2 file, allowing for flashing of the Od program.
 This process is not mature or well-tested, so per-release, pre-built .uf2 files are provided in the release page of the git repo (see above)